dh4u/bootcamp-cars/README.md

 --- | ---
 <img src="./public/cars.app.screenshot.2.png" alt="drawing" height="200"/> |<img src="./public/cars.app.screenshot.3.png" alt="drawing" height="200"/>

-This project was for the Full Stack Developer bootcamp I did and was for a lesson on connecting a Node application to MongoDB.
+This project was for the Full Stack Developer bootcamp I did and was for a lesson on connecting a NodeJS application to MongoDB.

 ## The assignment